CrispStrobe/dartCSP/readme.md

 ### Classic CSP Examples

 - **Sudoku**: Variables are grid squares, domains are numbers 1-9, constraints prevent duplicates in rows/columns/blocks
-- **Map Coloring**: Variables are regions, domains are colors, constraints prevent adjacent regions having the same color
+- **Map Coloring**: Variables are regions, domains are colors, constraints prevent adjacent regions from having the same color
-- **N-Queens**: Variables are queen positions, domains are board squares, constraints prevent queens attacking each other
+- **N-Queens**: Variables are queen positions, domains are board squares, constraints prevent queens from attacking each other

 ## Features

-This solver goes beyond brute-force search with a number of algorithms:
+This solver goes beyond brute-force search with the following implemented algorithms:

 ### Core Algorithms
 - **Backtracking Search**: Intelligent depth-first search that backtracks when constraints are violated